-A few weeks ago, we ran a Weekly Poll asking readers how many practice or mock exams that they were aiming to complete when prepping for their respective CFA exams.
-Usually the responses aren't too far from expected, but the results from this particular poll were rather illuminating.
+We ran a poll asking first-time CFA candidates how many practice or mock exams that they were aiming to complete when prepping for their respective CFA exams, and below is a pie chart representing the breakdown to the responses to the poll.

 This is simply not enough practice to ensure a pass.

-Here is a list of the number of mock or practice exams one of us took in each year of CFA exam process - she amazingly has all her books so we could properly verify her recollection as well.
+Here is a list of the number of mock or practice exams Christine took in each year of CFA exam process – she amazingly has all her books so we could properly verify her recollection as well.